ohiofi/code-u-level-2/README.md

 ### 1950

-1950s, Frank Rosenblatt implements the first neural net based on proposed algorithms by McCulloch and Pitts.[^1]
+1950s, Frank Rosenblatt implements the first neural net based on proposed algorithms by McCulloch and Pitts.[^1] A neural network is made up of perceptrons which are inspired by how neurons work in human brains.
+A perceptron is an artificial neuron that takes in some inputs, does a small math calculation on them, and then provides some output.

+Deep learning is a type of machine learning that uses artificial neural networks with multiple layers, where each layer helps the system find more patterns in the data.

 1950s: Alan Turing writes a paper titled *Computing Machinery and Intelligence* and states that the question “Can machines think?”
 Is too vague.
 He proposes an imitation game to answer a differ question, can humans be fooled by machines?
 Can a computer-pretending-to-be-a-man can fool a judge more often than a man-pretending-to-be-someone-else?
 This question is now known as the Turing Test.[^1]

 1952, the vice president of Ford Motor Company, John Diebold, coins the term "automation"

-VOCAB

-neural network
-: multi-layer algorithms that take in multiple inputs then calculate what value to output The Turing Test
-: the question of whether a computer-pretending-to-be-a-man can fool an judge more often than a man-pretending-to-be-someone-else

 1954: Paul Meehl publishes *Clinical versus Statistical Prediction* which compares the performance of humans and algorithms.
 Other studies in the half-century since have confirmed Meehl’s findings that algorithms perform better than humans at tasks involving calculating, predicting, and assessing.

 1956: mathematician John McCarthy and computer scientist Marvin Minsky organized a summer-long workshop at Dartmouth College in Hanover, New Hampshire, to discuss a set of methods around “thinking machines”.
 The term “artificial intelligence” is attributed to John McCarthy.
 Minsky later founded MIT’s A.I. laboratory.

 In the late 1960s, Joseph Weizenbaum, a professor at the Massachusetts Institute of Technology, and contemporary of Minsky, was alarmed by how quickly people attributed agency to automated systems.
 Weizenbaum developed a chatbot called ELIZA, named for the working-class character in George Bernard Shaw’s Pygmalion who learns to mimic upper-class speech.
-ELIZA was designed to carry on a conversation in the style of a Rogerian psychotherapist; that is, the program primarily repeated what its users said, reframing their thoughts into questions. …computer scientists used ELIZA to celebrate how thoroughly computers could replicate human labor… A shocked Weizenbaum spent the rest of his life as a critic of AI[^1]
+ELIZA was designed to carry on a conversation in the style of a Rogerian psychotherapist; that is, the program primarily repeated what its users said, reframing their thoughts into questions.
+Computer scientists used ELIZA to celebrate how thoroughly computers could replicate human labor.
+Weizenbaum was shocked and disappointed at how humans responded to ELIZA and spent the rest of his life as a critic of AI. [^1]

 1970s: In the Stanley Kubrick film “2001: A Space Odyssey” the computer HAL 9000 is an advanced, speech-enabled AI that runs the spaceship.
 When HAL malfunctions, the humans try to shut it down, but HAL fights back.
 In the book “The Hitchhiker’s Guide to the Galaxy” by Douglas Adams, the supercomputer Deep Thought is asked to give “the Answer to the Ultimate Question of Life, the Universe and Everything” and 7.5 million years later gives the answer 42.

+VOCAB

+automation
+: using technology to do tasks with little or no human help, so that work gets done faster and more accurately.

+deep learning
+: a type of machine learning that uses neural networks with many layers to automatically discover patterns and features in large amounts of data.

+neural network
+: a system made up of many perceptrons connected in layers.
+Each layer processes information and passes it to the next to solve more complex problems.

+perceptron
+: an artificial neuron.
+It is a mathematical function that takes several inputs, multiplies them by assigned weights, performs a simple calculation, and produces an output or decision.

+ELIZA
+:

+The Turing Test
+: the question of whether a computer-pretending-to-be-a-man can fool an judge more often than a man-pretending-to-be-someone-else

 ### 1975